nicoder/hoverbear.github.io/_posts/2014-08-12-Option-Monads-in-Rust.md

 * **Values aren't boxed.** `Option` values don't wrap pointers, they wrap values.
 In order to have a `null`, you necessarily need a pointer. ([Thanks cmr!](http://www.reddit.com/r/rust/comments/2dnx7k/exploring_the_option_monad_with_rust/cjrca88))
 * **Composition becomes easy.** The `Option` monad becomes much more powerful when it is used in composition, as it's characteristics allow for pipelines to be created which don't need to explicitly handle errors at each step.

-Lets take a closer look at the composition idea...
+Let's take a closer look at the composition idea...

 ### Composing a Symphony of Functions

 Nirvana is being able to compose a series of functions together without introducing a tight dependency between them, such that they could be moved or changed without needing to be concerned with how this might affect the other functions.
-For example, lets say we have some functions with the following signatures:
+For example, let's say we have some functions with the following signatures:

 ```rust
 fn log(value: f64)     -> f64; // This could fail. (log(-2) == ??)